Wednesday, October 30, 2024

 Similarity of Joseph Loya (son of Eizabeth Bachinski) to Bishop Andre Bachinsky.

 Editor’s Note: Some believe that if Russia conquers all of Ukraine, the Greek Catholic Church will again be suppressed and absorbed by the Russian Orthodox Church.
-In Russian occupied Ukraine the Knights of Columbus, a strong Catholic Men’s fraternity are already suppressed.
+For years the Archbishop of Moscow controlled the Ukrainian Orthodox Church, but a few years ago the Ukrainian Orthodox declared their independence.
+Thus it is no surprise that the Russian Orthodox Archbishop Krill supports the invasion of Ukraine.
+The Roman Catholic Rite is a minority.
+In Russian occupied Ukraine the Knights of Columbus, a strong Catholic Men’s fraternity, are already suppressed.

 Fr.
 Vladimir Mihalich